oracle/weblogic-deploy-tooling/documentation/4.0/content/concepts/archive.md

 #### `wlsdeploy/classpathLibraries`
 The root directory under which JARs/directories used for server classpaths are stored.
 Every file resource under this directory is extracted, even those not referenced in the model.

+#### `wlsdeploy/custom`
+This is the root directory where your custom files and directories can be stored and extracted from the archive.
+These files are not collected by the Discover Domain Tool.
+Every file resource under this directory is extracted during `createDomain`, `updateDomain`, and `deployApps`.

+Some custom files may belong in `config/wlsdeploy/custom`.
+To determine which location is preferable for your files, see [Why are there two separate directory structures?]({{< relref "#why-are-there-two-separate-directory-structures" >}}).

 #### `wlsdeploy/domainBin`
 The root directory under which `$DOMAIN_HOME/bin` scripts are stored.
 Only scripts referenced in the